I'm Honey!

 It Was Not Always This Way

 I remember our first meeting.
-I was dating her widowed father-in-law, my ultimate concierge, Sheldon Good.
-The Good family, Jami and her late husband Steve wanted to meet the ‘“widowed Hawaiian Princess” ( the name they gave me) from Honolulu so they invited us to their home for dinner, along with Jami’s mother and two young (at that time) sons.
+I was dating her widowed father-in-law, my ultimate concierge, Sheldon F. Good.
+The Good family, Jami and her late husband Steve wanted to meet the ‘“widowed Hawaiian Princess” ( the name they gave me!) from Honolulu so they invited us to their home for dinner, along with Jami’s mother and two young (at that time) sons.

 The dining room table was beautifully set and dinner was delicious.
 I don’t recall the dinner conversation but I do recall my positive feelings toward Jami.
+I liked her immediately.

 Jami Good’s Gift